jminor/webremoteplay/README.md

 <script type="text/javascript" src="webremoteplay.js"></script>
 ```

-You also need to have exactly one canvas with `id="canvas"` so that webremoteplay knows which thing to stream to the remote players.
+You also need to have:
+- Exactly one `<canvas>` with `class="webremoteplay_canvas"` which is used as the source of the video stream on the hosting player's browser.
+This element is removed when joining as a remote player.
+- Exactly one `<video>` with `class="webremoteplay_video"` which is used to display the game when playing remotely.
+This element is removed when hosting a game.

-See the included `index.html` demo for reference.
+See the included demos for reference.

 # Servers?

 WebRTC works peer-to-peer but it still needs 3 servers to work properly.
-For small projects you can usually use someone else's servers for this, but for your own large scale projects you'll need your own.
+For small projects you can usually use the default servers provided by [PeerJS](https://peerjs.com), but for your own large scale projects you'll need your own.

 - **STUN**: used to discover network routes between WebRTC peers.
 - **TURN**: used to route traffic between peers behind restrictive NAT routers.